 All three are a good source of protein.
-Flax and chia seeds have 1.5 g and 3 g of protein per tbsp, respectively.
-Hemp seeds are a protein powerhouse and have 5 g per tbsp!
+Flax and chia seeds have about 1.5 g of protein per tablespoon.
+Hemp seeds have double that!
 These seeds can be added in during cooking or sprinkled on top afterwards.
 But keep in mind that flax and chia seeds will absorb water to give your oatmeal a more gelatinous texture, so you need to add more water than usual.
 Also, be sure to use ground flax rather than whole flax seeds, since the nutrients are better absorbed when it’s ground.

 5. Add a scoop of nut or seed butter on top